StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1285642009

+*	Added the latest tweet posted for each user searched for via BOT TWITTER SEARCH USER <name>.
+*	Working on adding the ability to search for text within tweets.
+This feature not complete yet.
+Have to add flag handling as they aren't placed in the typical SB6 location which would be after the command name, in this case, TWITTER.
+Thes flags will be after the sub command TWEET which in return is part of SEARCH.
+The command syntax will be TWITTER SEARCH TWEET <flags> <query>.

 1285250941

 *	Fixed display of the URL shortner.
 Only moourl was displaying properly, now all do once again.